prokvk/node-stack/README.md

 1. Create new folder for your project inside `$NODESTACK_PROJECTS_PATH` and `cd` into it
 2. run `nodestack create-project`
-3. open and setup `.nodestack` config file (all options are documented in the file)
+3. open and setup `nsconf.yml` and `local.nsconf.yml` config files (all options are documented in these files)
 4. run `nodestack init-project`
 5. in `app/config` folder, setup `config.cson` and `.env` files
 6. in `app/index.coffee` edit the object passed to the init function (this is documented in [knapp](https://www.npmjs.com/package/knapp))